Big Bend Power Station

 The scrubber for Big Bend Unit Four began operation in 1984, and since 1995, has simultaneously scrubbed Unit Three as well.
 The scrubber for Big Bend Units One and Two began operation at the end of 1999.
 The scrubber system complies with standards set by the U.S. Clean Air Act Amendments of 1990, and removes 95 percent of sulfur dioxide from all four units.

-By using a variety of proven technologies, Tampa Electric will continue to significantly reduce nitrogen oxides, particulate matter and sulfur dioxide emissions from Big Bend Power Station.
-Planned actions include:
+By using a variety of proven technologies, Tampa Electric has continued to significantly reduce nitrogen oxides, particulate matter and sulfur dioxide emissions from Big Bend Power Station:

-- Combustion modifications to all four units and evaluation of the effects of each modification on nitrogen oxides emissions.
-By the end of 2010, nitrogen oxides emissions from Big Bend Power Station will be reduced by approximately 80 percent from 1998 emission levels through the installation of a Selective Catalytic Reduction system on each unit.
+- Combustion modifications to all four units accounts for lower nitrogen oxides emissions.
+By the end of 2010, nitrogen oxides emissions from Big Bend Power Station were reduced by approximately 80 percent from 1998 emission levels through the installation of a Selective Catalytic Reduction system on each unit.

 - Optimizing electrostatic precipitators to minimize emissions of particulate matter from the stacks was completed in 2004, resulting in a reduction of approximately *71 percent when compared to 1998 levels.

-- Further reduction of sulfur dioxide emissions by investing more than $23 million in scrubber upgrades, resulting in a reduction of over 88 percent from 1998 levels.
+- Further reduction of sulfur dioxide emissions came as a result of investing more than $23 million in scrubber upgrades, resulting in a reduction of over 88 percent from 1998 levels.